-Honey is also believed to soothe canine coughs and colds; the AKC has a good overview of the current recommendations around honey for dogs.
+Honey is also believed to soothe canine coughs and colds.
 Due to the high sugar content, honey is not right for diabetic or obese dogs.
 But you can give an adult dog a teaspoon of honey with their meals, and it may soothe their stuffy nose and cough.
-You can even find honey specifically produced for dogs; K9 Honey is a family-owned company offering raw honey for dog wellness.

 Chicken soup (and other fluids)

-Yup, grandma’s cure-all has benefits for dogs, too.
+Yup, gran’s cure-all has benefits for dogs, too.
 Dogs shouldn’t eat soup made for humans, which is high in sodium and often contains dog-unfriendly ingredients like onions.
-But low-sodium broth, purchased at the store or made yourself, is perfectly safe for dogs.
+But low-sodium broth, purchased at the shop or made by yourself, is perfectly safe for dogs.